 The third and bottom row panels of Fig.~\ref{fig:check} show a similar comparison for the sSFR and the mass-to-light ratio, respectively.
 An offset of $\sim 0.1$ dex in the opposite direction compared to the one for stellar mass is observed for the sSFR, suggesting that SFRs are not significantly affected by the lack of optical constraints.
 A similar conclusion can be drawn for the \ml, with an overall trend following the one shown by stellar masses, as expected.

 For all three properties (M, sSFR, and \ml), the only significant deviation is observed at $z>12$, although still within the typical uncertainties.
 However, deriving the properties of $z\sim12$ galaxies without the two reddest NIRCam filters is beyond our purposes, as it would simulate our ability to properly model galaxies outside the range of interest.
-Indeed, at this redshift the F356W filter samples the rest-frame region shortward of 2700\AA, equivalently as the F444W filter does at $z\sim15$.
+At this redshift the F356W filter samples the rest-frame region shortwards of 2700\AA, equivalently as the F444W filter does at $z\sim15$.

-In conclusion, the physical properties of galaxies in the critical $z\sim8-11$ interval - where the spectral coverage without the two reddest filters matches that of our $z\sim10-14$ sample - are not affected by the lack of optical constraints, except for a small fraction of sources (a few percent), which does not impact the overall distribution.
+In conclusion, the physical properties of galaxies in the critical $z\sim8-11$ interval - where the spectral coverage without the two reddest filters matches that of our $z\sim10-14$ sample - are not affected by the lack of optical constraints.
+Only a small fraction of sources (a few percent) is affected, which does not impact the overall distribution.